What Constitutes Police Misconduct?

 on January 17, 2019

-In North Carolina and throughout the country there is increasing attention paid to allegations of police misconduct.
-Everyone understands that police officers have a difficult job to do, and nobody—including the police—can hold themselves above the law.
+In North Carolina and throughout the country there is increasing attention paid to allegations of police misconduct and police brutality.
+Everyone understands that police officers have a difficult job to do, and nobody—including the police department—can hold themselves above the law.
 And when there is credible evidence of police misconduct, the victims have the right to seek damages by filing a civil lawsuit against the individual officers or their employers.

 Misconduct versus Qualified Immunity